Healthedata1/IG-Template4/README.md

 Assemble all the configuration and menu on the front using scripting tools and/or hand editing of source files and default menu (navigation.yml).
 To use online scripts will need to be able to access files from a GitRepro or upload files to the online tool.  file will need to be downloaded locally to update your ig.

-*NOTE can't overwrite _data files in source. need create separate file and use control logic in templates.. *
+*NOTE can't overwrite _data files in source. need create separate file and use control logic in templates...*

 **project logo**